srajiang/skills-terrain-visualizer/README.md

 * User can see these regions mapped out in a 3D terrain where:
   * Broad distances represent relatedness
-  * size represents depth, strength
+  * Size represents depth, strength
   * Merging, overlapping regions share a common color.

 ### Journal / document an event in the region.